ellinaiv/LearningSpringBoot/README.md

 - [x] Encapsulation of hit-story with "<b>story</b>"
 - [x] Present response as JSON-object
 - [x] Find post by ID
-- [X] Find where its author is mentioned and recursively find where
+- [X] Find where its author is mentioned and recursively find where respective authors are mentioned

 ### Tech stack